Official: Bomb explodes in Kabul mosque, at least 4 killed

-KABUL, Afghanistan (AP) — A bomb exploded Friday inside a mosque in west Kabul killing at least four people, including the prayer leader, and wounding an unknown number of others, an Afghan government official said.
+KABUL, Afghanistan (AP) — A bomb exploded Friday inside a mosque in west Kabul killing at least four people, including the prayer leader, and wounding eight others, an Afghan government official said.

 Interior Ministry spokesman Tariq Arian said a bomb had been placed inside the mosque but had no additional details.
 Police cordoned off the area and helped move the wounded to ambulances and nearby hospitals.